 And in the fourth and final chapter, close strong with a call to action.
 What are the next steps?
 How will you motivate your buyer to take them?

 This is a big one, and quite frankly, deserves an article all on its own.
 We’ll get one published soon.
 In the meantime, here are a few best practices to set yourself up for success:

 - Outline your story first, then design.
 This ensures you only highlight the key points you want to remember visually.

 - When it comes to content, less is more.
 If your buyer is reading the screen, they aren’t listening to or participating in the presentation.

 - Incorporate navigation into the design to help tell your story.
 This also helps the presenter quickly and easily pivot to what the buyer wants to learn more about.

 - Use visual communication to better articulate your message.
-A new infographic from Wyzowl shows people remember 10% of what they hear, 20% of what they read, and 80% of what they see.
+People remember 10% of what they hear, 20% of what they read, and 80% of what they see.

 6. Don’t forget a call to action.

 I mentioned this in #4, but I will say it again here for the people in the back, because this is so important.
 This is the last thing you’re leaving your audience with, and often, the thing that sticks out in their minds the most.
 Motivate your buyer.
 End your presentation on a high note by telling them exactly what they need to do for your team to get started meeting their needs.

 Albert Einstein once said, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 If your virtual sales presentations aren’t helping you achieve your desired objectives, it’s time to try something new.
 86% of buyers say they prefer interactive content.
 Why not start there?